chakravarthy392/AnsibleTerraform/Python.md

  7. Statement, Indentation and Comment in Python :-

     One of the distinctive features of Python is its use of indentation to highlight the blocks of code.
 Whitespace is used for indentation.

+ 8. Structuring Python Programs :-

+     Implicit line continuation :- parentheses (‘(‘), brackets (‘[‘), or curly braces (‘{‘) is presumed to be incomplete until all matching parentheses, square brackets, and curly braces have been encountered.

+     Explicit line continuation :- Backslash (\) is used to indicate that a statement spans more than one line (as in shell).

 ## II.
 Input/Output
  1. Taking input in Python